List of MLS club post-season droughts: Longest all-time droughts

 Each list below shows the 20 longest droughts, plus ties, in the given category.

 MLS Cup Playoffs appearance

 The list only includes MLS clubs that failed to make the playoffs for three or more consecutive seasons.
+Updated through 2025 Major League Soccer season.

+MLS Cup Round One appearance

-Updated through 2022 Major League Soccer season.
+The list only includes MLS clubs that failed to make Round One for three or more consecutive seasons.
+Updated through 2025 Major League Soccer season.